johandahlberg/pipeline-provision/README.md

 To sync over data to the cluster the pexpect Python module is required.
 Load the ansible-env Python environment and then run `pip install pexpect`.

+TODO: To create secret tokens for the web proxy we need the library pyjwt installed in the ansible environment: `pip install pyjwt`

 Note that in general we want all our directories to be setgid the ngi-sw group, but when the files under `/lupus/ngi/sw/anaconda` has this flag set it will break the virtual environment.

 ## Operational dependencies